 After graduating with her Master of Public Health degree in Spring, 2012 from the Maryland Institute of Applied Environmental Health, Allison joined the UMD Dining Services team full-time.
 She coordinates the Green Dining Program – which includes Terp Farm, as well as reusable carryout, composting & recycling initiatives, campus community gardening efforts, Green Dining Internship Program, Sustainable Food Commitment and Action Plan and more.
 Allison is thrilled to see Terp Farm taking root and continuously looking for even more campus collaborations to enhance the program!

-Farmer Guy grew up in Western Maryland and brings a diverse skill set to the project.
-He has many years of experience on organic fruit and vegetable farms in addition to completing the Apprenticeship in Ecological Horticulture at the University of California – Santa Cruz.
-Agricultural sustainability is a great passion of his and so is growing delicious food.
+Our farmer, Guy grew up in rural Maryland and brings a dynamic skill set to the project.
+He has gathered many years of experience working on organic fruit and vegetable farms, in addition to earning a Certificate in Ecological Horticulture at the University of California – Santa Cruz.
+Agricultural sustainability has become a great passion of his, and so is growing beautiful produce.